Design going rogue, how to tame the beast

 Joining ongoing projects and adapting to different and sometimes wild scenarios is a common place for UX designers.
 Whether working in consultancy or in-company it brings big challenges that can be overcome with a few tricks.
 We learn that with experience.
-Here we’ll be sharing some real stories and a few tips.
-Hopefully they will help other UX designers, product managers, leadership, software developers and all other corporate teams to understand what is going wrong and how to fix it.
+Here is a real story and a few tips.

 Today’s story: When the client found out that no one would use their product